We may earn affiliate commissions for the recommended products. Learn more.

 PlatformsWindows, macOS, Android, iOSWindows, macOS, iOS, Android

-Credit monitoringAll three bureaus on all plansThree bureaus on Ultimate Plus only
+Credit monitoringAll three bureaus on all plansThree bureaus on Advanced and Total plans

 The differences are clear in several areas.
-Aura's three-bureau credit monitoring is a standard feature across all plans, while LifeLock reserves this for Ultimate Plus subscribers only.
-Though LifeLock's entry-level price point is lower, this requires careful consideration because many standard features with Aura require additional subscriptions or upgrades with LifeLock.
+Aura's three-bureau credit monitoring is a standard feature across all plans, while LifeLock reserves this for Advanced and Total subscribers only.
+This requires careful consideration because many standard features with Aura require additional subscriptions or upgrades with LifeLock.

 Let's examine how these services actually perform in critical areas.
 I've tested each feature extensively, focusing on what matters most for practical identity protection.